sajalkmr/ImageClassification/README.md

 <h2>Examples</h2>
 <p>You can find an example of a pre-trained model in the model folder, which was trained to classify images as notes and non-notes from WhatsApp images.
 You can use this pre-trained model as a starting point for fine-tuning on your own dataset or as a reference for comparison to your own model's performance.
-The model is trained using two classes (notes and non-notes) and the code is available in this repository <a href="https://github.com/sajalkmr/WhatsAppNotesSeparator">WhatsAppNotesSeparator</a>.</p>
+The model is trained using two classes (notes and non-notes) and is available in this repository <a href="https://github.com/sajalkmr/NotesSeparator">NotesSeparator</a>.</p>